The ultimate Singapore bucket list

-Singapore is a fantastic destination for people of all ages — there is no shortage of things to see, eat and do!
+This Singapore bucket list is a great tool for people of all ages.
+In Singapore there is no shortage of things to see, eat and do!
 Singapore is home to people from an array of cultures, making it a haven for some of the best (and cheapest) Indian and Chinese dishes.
 And only in Singapore will you experience such an incredible coexistence of the human race.
 A Muslim mosque, a Catholic church, and a Hindu temple within blocks of one another?
 Look around and you’ll notice the remarkable influence religion has played on the city and the people who inhabit it.

 Whether you are stopping over to spend just a day on your long-haul layover to your final destination or whether you decide to stay awhile, here are a few things you do not want to miss while in Singapore!

 Singapore is famous for its love of nature and its efforts to maintain a beautiful city.
-Visit Gardens By the Bay and you’ll see how each conservatory encompasses Singapore’s goal to build a City in a Garden.
+Get your Gardens By the Bay tickets and see how each conservatory encompasses Singapore’s goal to build a City in a Garden.
 If you’re planning to combine your Gardens By the Bay visit with any other activity in Singapore, it’s a good idea to buy a ticket via GetYourGuide.
 I always use this platform when booking attractions or tours abroad.

 The Flower Dome

 Escape the humidity and enter the Flower Dome, where you’ll find yourself inside a greenhouse filled with plants similar to those found in cool-dry climates such as South Africa and California.
 The flower field changes on occasion to reflect the season and any ongoing festivals.
 When I visited in April, I was lucky to catch the gorgeous “Tulipmania” display!